Temporary Worker - Government Authorised Exchange

 There is no limit on the number of hours you can spend working under this category.
 It is also possible to undertake self-funded study on this type of visa.

-Migrants sponsored under Tier 5 may do courses of study; however, any study undertaken cannot interfere with the purpose of the engagement, as defined on their CoS, and must be ancillary.
+Migrants sponsored under T5 may do courses of study; however, any study undertaken cannot interfere with the purpose of the engagement, as defined on their CoS, and must be ancillary.